 What diseases does Fennel get?

-Blight, Leaf Spot, Damping Off, Fusarium Wilt, Powdery Mildew, Downy Mildew, Collar Rot, Root Rot
+Diseases that affect Fennel include: Blight, Leaf Spot, Damping Off, Fusarium Wilt, Powdery Mildew, Downy Mildew, Collar Rot, Root Rot.

 Notes